He is unquestionably one of the leading lawyers in the market – a legal powerhouse.

 - Top 100 Miami Super Lawyers, 2015

-- Florida Super Lawyers, Corporate Counsel Edition, selected for inclusion, 2010
+- Florida Super Lawyers, Corporate Counsel Edition, 2010

-- South Florida Legal Guide, Top Lawyers in South Florida - Corporate & Business Litigation; Trial Practice, selected for inclusion, 2000-2017
+- South Florida Legal Guide, Top Lawyers in South Florida - Corporate & Business Litigation; Trial Practice, 2000-2017

 Publications & Presentations